-Join Ben Long for an in-depth discussion in this video Using camera and computer bags, part of Shooting on the Road, from Gear to Workflow.
+Join Ben Long for an in-depth discussion in this video Using camera and computer bags, part of Travel Photography: Gear & Workflow.

 Digital photography doesn't just involve camera gear of course. …We've already discussed how you might need to take a computer of some kind with you, …and obviously you're going to need a way to carry that. …There are a lot of backpacks out there that let you carry a good amount of camera gear …with enough space left over to fit a computer and a good number of accessories. …Now, these aren't necessarily shooting bags, though they can be. …I think of them more as bags that I use to get a small selection of gear to a particular location, …but that's because I don't typically need a computer when I'm on location. …However, some of these backpacks do provide fast camera access, so you can use them as shooting bags.…